skip to main content

 You can upgrade any Starlink plan to a portable Roam plan, but you should be aware that there are a lot of trade-offs in this switch.
 Roam plans give you portability, but they are more expensive, have lower speeds, and use Starlink’s mobile service plan, which has a lower data priority than standard residential plans.

-Although in-motion use can be prohibitively expensive, depending on your choice of plan and equipment, Starlink Roam Unlimited is the only provider offering this service to residential customers, making it an invaluable service to those who need reliable internet on the road.
+Although in-motion use can be prohibitively expensive, depending on your choice of plan and equipment, Starlink Roam is still the only provider offering this service to residential customers, making it an invaluable service to those who need reliable internet on the road.

 What is portable internet?